 5 Ways Parents Can Impact Student Success in School

-Back-to-school season can be a chaotic time of year.
-With students getting back to classes in the time of COVID-19, it probably feels more stressful than ever.
-While the pandemic leaves many of us unsure of what will unfold in this academic year, there are still things parents can do to help ensure student success.
+Back-to-school season can be a chaotic time of year, but there are things parents can do to help ensure student success.

 School-Family Partnerships Improve Student Success